blockchaingate/gambling/Rohit - Blackjack Game/README.md

 # Blackjack DAPP

 A blackjack game programmed for the FAB blockchain.
-Currently running on Ganache Ethreum testnet
+Currently able to deploy on Ganache's Ethreum testnet

 ## Prerequisites
 Requires node.js and npm for installing server